Rapid-Application-Development-JS/ScrollView/README.md

 	className: options.scrollbar,
 	direction: options.direction
 }); // `scroll_bar` it's just a custom name
-// Create and attach view. `scroller` it's just a custom name, but in WebComponent it's predefined.
+// Create and attach ScrollView.
+// `scroller` it's just a custom name, but in WebComponent it's predefined.
 $scrollView.scroller = new ScrollView($scrollView, options);
-// Create and attach custom pointer events, because of: IE support, SVG elements, and links bugs
+// Create and attach custom pointer events, because of: IE support, SVG elements etc.
 // `tracker` is also custom name but it's also predefined in WebComponent
 $scrollView.tracker = new ScrollView.PointerWrapper($scrollView, $scrollView.scroller);
 ```